Ahsoka Tano: Concept

 Ahsoka was created by George Lucas and Dave Filoni.
 The character was developed to illustrate how Anakin Skywalker develops from the brash, undisciplined Padawan apprentice in Star Wars: Episode II – Attack of the Clones (2002) to the more reserved Jedi Knight in Episode III – Revenge of the Sith (2005).
 Lucas, who had two daughters, also wanted the character to appeal to girls.
-Early in development, Ahsoka's name was "Ashla".
+Early in development, Ahsoka's name was "Ashla", which was one of the original names for the light side of the Force.
 (Note: According to Filoni, "I think it was the name given to one of the [younglings] in Attack of the Clones.
 There was a little Togruta girl.
 We kicked around the idea that maybe that was ... the same character [but] she was too young in the film.")
 Lucas renamed her after the ancient Indian emperor Ashoka; the spelling was then altered by screenwriter Henry Gilroy.
+She later uses the name "Ashla" in hiding after Order 66.

 Filoni, The Clone Wars supervising director and writer, wrote a fable about Ahsoka's early childhood to help develop the character.
 He imagined the discovery that she has "the right stuff" to become a Jedi would be a cause for celebration in her hometown.
 Filoni said he is protective of the Ahsoka character.

 Ahsoka was originally intended as Obi-Wan Kenobi's Padawan, but Lucas reassigned her to Anakin to break their repetitive dynamic and emphasize Anakin's growth from apprentice to equal by placing him in a mentoring role.
 Filoni and Gilroy developed her character as a blend of "Anakin’s brashness and Obi-Wan’s measured judgment," symbolizing "the shift from the Republic to the oncoming Empire."
 Ahsoka and Anakin's relationship was seen as an essential story arc spanning both the animated film and the Clone Wars television series.